banothsonu/C/README.md

 Thank you!!

-A star will be appreciated
+A star will be appreciated and keep coding